AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 Fire shoots from your mouth in a straight line originating from you — 1 meter wide, 10 meters long.
 All creatures in the line are set aflame, taking **2 continual fire damage** for 1 minute.

-##### Call upon the eye of the sun

-*Legendary · 17 mana · 7 moves · 45 seconds (3 rounds)*

-You call forth the flame of the dead god from the sky, to burn away reality itself.
-You — and only you — are safe from the fire.
-Choose a 3×3 meter square within line of sight and 100 meters: a beam of pure destruction falls from the sky onto it.
-A creature that starts its turn in the area takes **15 fire damage that cannot be reduced**.
-When a creature takes damage from this spell, it gains an **equal amount** of continual fire stacks, that can be removed only when you exit the radius

 ##### Dirt blade

 *Beginner · 2+ mana\* · 1+ move\* · 1 minute*

 The dirt around you rises into blades of metal and stone: for every move spent casting, you pay 2 mana — and every 2 mana forms one **dirt blade** around you.
 At the end of each round, choose a creature within 5 meters: it takes damage equal to your number of blades.
 The blades crumble after dealing damage **twice**.

-##### Dragon breath

-*Master · 7 mana · 3 moves · instant*

-You unleash a line of elemental fire, 3 meters wide and 50 meters long.
-Creatures caught in it make a speed resist roll, taking **11 fire damage and 5 continual fire damage** — and for every 2 successes rolled, the continual damage drops by 1.

 ##### Earth wave